'Ohana Mammography Center

-'Ohana, a word found in both Japanese and Hawaiian cultures, was chosen as the name for our Mammography Center to honor the women of our community and represents the "extended family" of Memorial's breast health services.
-To fully serve the needs of women, a comprehensive and coordinated approach to breast health is vital.
-It is equally important for women to feel supported and comforted in a warm and caring environment.
+'Ohana, a word found in both Japanese and Hawaiian cultures, was chosen as the name for our Mammography Center to honor the women of our community and represents the "extended family" of Yakima Valley Memorial's breast health services.

 At 'Ohana, Memorial's Mammography Center, we offer a supportive and caring environment along with the most advanced digital technology available.
-Digital mammography allows us to provide our patients with the highest quality of care in the prevention and early detection of breast cancer.
+3 D (breast tomosynthesis) mammography allows us to provide our patients with the highest quality of care in the prevention and early detection of breast cancer.

 Early detection remains a woman's best defense in the battle against breast cancer.
 Like all cancers, breast cancer develops when abnormal cells in the body change and grow out of control.
 When problematic breast tissue cells are diagnosed early, the prognosis for cure is extremely high.

-Although mammography services are the foundation of 'Ohana, additional diagnostic and support services are offered in the same beautiful facility.
-'Ohana offers a communication linkage for women to access doctors, diagnosticians, counselors, and other health professionals.
+Although mammography is the foundation of 'Ohana's services, additional diagnostic and support services are offered in the same beautiful facility.
+'Ohana offers a communication link for women to access doctors, diagnosticians, counselors, and other health professionals regarding their breast health.

 To ensure the best protection against breast cancer,

 - Perform regular breast self-exams (beginning at age 20) so you know the normal feel of your breasts and know how to recognize changes.

 - Discuss your risk for breast cancer with your doctor to decide when to start regular mammograms or read about current Breast Screening Guidelines ».

 Yakima Valley Memorial has been providing care to members of our community for 70 years.